Skip Navigation

 Majors

-Grandparents University offers a wide range of majors taught by UW faculty, staff, and graduate students from disciplines across campus.
-You and your grandchild will stay together in the same major for the entire two-day program.
-An adult must accompany each child at all times during the activities related to the major.
+The following majors are being offered during Grandparents University (GPU) 2025.
+Enjoy exploring the wide range of GPU majors taught by UW faculty, staff, and graduate students from disciplines across campus.
+Please be aware that you and your grandchild will stay together in the same major for the entire two-day program — and that an adult must always accompany each child during the activities related to the major.

 Guide to Physical Activity Levels